Turkey investigates why school pupils were shown footage of ex-PM's hanging

 “How can you explain death to such small children through an execution?”
 CHP Deputy Chairman Seyit Torun said on Twitter.

-The pro-Kurdish Peoples Democratic Party (HDP) criticised what it called “pedagogically unacceptable” problems on the first day of home schooling.
+The pro-Kurdish Peoples Democratic Party (HDP) criticized what it called “pedagogically unacceptable” problems on the first day of home schooling.